 There are a few things that will help your lead magnet make an impact:

 - Short and sweet – Lead magnets are easy to consume, so this isn’t the time to share your 3000-page novel.

-- Relevant – Make sure your freebie is actually relevant to your audience.
+- Relevant – Make sure your freebie is relevant to your audience.
 If not, the leads aren’t very useful!

 - Instant – Use your email client to make sure your lead magnet is delivered immediately after signup.

 Check out the example from travel blogger Helene of Helene in Between.
 Her lead magnet is a series of video workshops all about Instagram engagement.
-See how simple she makes it sign up to her email list?
+See how simple she makes it to sign up to her email list?

 5. Establish Social Proof